-Twinkle Toes: 7 of the All-Time Greatest Swarovski Sneakers
+Twinkle Toes: The All-Time Greatest Swarovski Sneaker Colabs

 While Swarovski have been glass masters since 1895, it took over a century for their glistening gems to show up on some of the world’s most popular sneakers.
 Limited editions featuring Swarovski began appearing in the early 2000s, and these refined rocks remain a popular choice for sneaker customisers.
 However, in the late 2010s, there was a small but not insignificant uptake in big brands teaming up with Swarovski for rhinestone reworks of their classics.
 Here are seven of the all-time greatest Swarovski sneakers to ever hit the streets!

 Swarovski x PUMA Suede (2018)Swarovski x PUMA Suede (2018)

 The 2017-18 period seemed to be the most prolific for Swarovski’s sneaker collaboration output, and these 50th anniversary PUMA Suedes provided a high-water mark.
 Taking the classic black Suede build to the next level, the namesake material Formstripe was swapped out for a glittery edition that sat beneath the quarter, instead of above.
 And the gold-foil stamping below the eyestay and heel tab were finished in tonal silver.